 - Increase in pigmentation (eg, melasma, postinflammatory pigmentation) to determine whether the pigmentation is epidermal (pigmentation enhanced by Wood lamp examination) or dermal (pigmentation unchanged by Wood lamp examination).
 Pigmented lesions have a clear border under Wood light because the light is absorbed by increased melanin

-- Loss of pigmentation (eg, vitiligo, ash-leaf macules in tuberous sclerosis, and hypomelanosis of Ito) to identify affected areas in light skinned people.
+- Loss of pigmentation (eg, vitiligo) or reduced pigmentation (eg, ash-leaf macules in tuberous sclerosis and hypomelanosis of Ito) to identify affected areas in light-skinned people.
 Hypopigmented skin has sharper borders under black light and fluoresces bright blue-white (or sometimes, yellowish green) due to accumulated biopterins.
 In contrast, areas of reduced blood flow are unchanged

 - Malassezia folliculitis—hair follicles fluoresce bluish-white

 - Tinea capitis—areas of scale and baldness due to fungal infection.
 Microsporum species fluoresce blue-green (M canis, M audouinii, M ferrugineum, M distortum); Trichophyton schoenleinii fluoresces dull blue.
 Fungal infection due to other organisms does not fluoresce